 4. Select a faculty advisor and complete the paperwork.

-You may select any sociology/anthropology permanent faculty member only as an advisor for your internship.
+You may select any Sociology/Anthropology Department permanent faculty member only as an advisor for your internship.
 The faculty member you choose must agree to serve as your internship advisor.
-Once you have a faculty advisor, complete the paperwork and give it to Dr. Denison.
+Once you have a faculty advisor, complete the paperwork and give it to Dr. Kimmel.

 5. Begin your internship.